joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

 Given the anticipated, steep growth in candidate numbers, it is imperative to automate the test analysis process to maintain the integrity and efficiency of our certification pipeline.
 The current process relies on basic statistical methods but lacks automated mechanisms for comprehensive leak detection and fraud analytics.

-**Scope and Limitaions of the ADR**
+**Scope and Limitations of the ADR**

 This ADR focuses mainly on the test analysis of questions and results of the aptitude test.
 From the business perspective, it is important to ensure that the aptitude test is a reliable indicator for the case study part of the certification process.
-Should the test be to hard, too many candidates will fail.
+Should the test be too hard, too many candidates will fail.
 Potentially resulting in a loss of reputation and revenue.
 But more importantly, should the test be too easy, candidates that are not ready for the case study part will pass the test, resulting in an increased workload for the case study grading team.

 At a later stage, the ADR will be extended to cover the case study part as well.